Keyboard shortcuts

 Troubleshooting

 • WebAssembly.Function is not a constructor: the runtime lacks JS Type Reflection.
-Use a current Chrome/Firefox/Node/Deno, or avoid async IDL functions for this target.
+Use a current Chrome/Firefox/Node/Deno, or avoid async functions, callbacks, and listeners for this target.

 • An async call never settles: the producer must invoke the completion callback on the same thread; std::thread::spawn does not exist on wasm32-unknown-unknown.